eclipse-sumo/sumo/docs/web/docs/Tutorials/FundamentalDiagram.md

 ```

 !!! caution
-    This speed reduction will introduce some small artefacts into the resulting fundamental diagram.
+    This speed reduction will introduce some small artifacts into the resulting fundamental diagram.

 And a flow that continuously tries to add vehicles: